 But I’m not going to.
 At least not right now.

-Maybe it was because I actually do really want to write about this question and these experiences, and perhaps also because I appreciate the gravity that can surround their consideration, that I found myself feeling quite adverse to the idea of doing so.
+Maybe it was because I really do want to write about this question and these experiences, and perhaps also because I appreciate the gravity that can surround their consideration, that I found myself feeling quite adverse to the idea of doing so.
 From my own experience, I know that it is inappropriate (if not downright offensive) to talk to people about what they might be going through and how they should handle their feelings.
 In those situations, the most important thing one can do is just be present, sit with the experience, and listen.
 So I had a weird little moment when I thought, “Ugh.
 I don’t want to come off as that person.”
 And I totally blame Twitter and Facebook for my hesitation to write.

 It may be difficult to comprehend why many of us compulsively check our Facebook news feed while simultaneously cursing the overwhelmingly inane, pointlessness of it all.
 We ask, “Why do you think anyone wants to know that you are finally going to bed/can’t sleep/are making casserole and green beans for dinner/are on your third latte/are feeling accomplished after studying for one hour?”
 Worse is when the “friends” you haven’t talked to in more than five years post their inflammatory and ignorant political views and then your other “friends” think they’re being snarky by posting, “Everyone get off of your soapbox and go back to posting pictures of your food.”
 The point is that we already know that Facebook is often little more than a narcissist’s dream cove of self-indulgent babble, and that’s why it can be great to use the news feed “filter” function (….or to have more interesting friends).